thejenniferpattee/frank-research-materials/docs/protocols/phase1_study_card.md

 Fort Lewis College students (adult participants).

 ## Recruitment Plan
-Campus channels approved by IRB, such as email lists, flyers, class announcements, and student groups, with a single survey link.
+Campus channels approved by IRB, such as class announcements and student groups, with a single survey link.

 ## Study Design
 Cross-sectional survey with a short standardized product concept exposure.
 Participants review a brief description of Frank plus sample screens or a short demo, then complete measures.